hammyhammer/Oracle-DnD_Spell_Reference/README.md

 #### PostMVP
 <!-- *These are examples only.
 Replace with your own Post-MVP features.* -->

-- Add second API
+- Add second API.
+Adding a classes option.
 - Use local storage to save user favorites
-- Create a button to "flip" the page
+- Create a button to "flip" the page.
+(Animation)
 - Add more style to the page.

 ## Project Schedule